 - Web Publishing: These publishers represent the largest and increasingly diverse number of websites that publish content across private, non-profit, and government sectors.
 Examples include Vox.com, HuffingtonPost.com, and NPR.com.

 - Magazine Publishing: These publishers develop and publish specialized content across disciplines (e.g. sports, fashion, woodworking) and audiences (e.g. teens, auto mechanics, retirees).
-Sample magazine publishers include Conde Nast, Meredith/Time Inc., Bauer Publishing and Heart Magazines.
+Sample magazine publishers include Conde Nast, Dotdash Meredith, Bauer Publishing and Heart Magazines.

 Whether students pursue careers in acquisition at Avon, as an editor at Hachette Book Group or in content marketing for Able Muse Press, a graduate education in publishing can open doors across the entire industry.